BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_5_Understanding_the_Descriptor.md

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

-You may have noticed a weird "desc:" field in the `listunspent` command of the previous section.
-Here's what's all about.
+You may have noticed a weird `desc:` field in the `listunspent` command of the previous section.
+Here's what's all about (and how it can be used to transfer addresses).

+> :warning: **VERSION WARNING:** This is an innovation from Bitcoin Core v 0.17.0 that had continued to be expanded through Bitcoin Core 0.20.0.

 ## Know about Transferring Addresses